signalogic/SigSRF_SDK/mediaTest_readme.md

 mediaMin -cx86 -i../pcaps/EVS_16khz_13200bps_FH_IPv4.pcap -L -d0xc11 -r0.5
 ```
-The "-r0.5" command line option specifies a processing interval of 1/2 msec instead of 20 msec <sup>[1]</sup>.
+The "-r0.5" command line argument specifies a processing interval of 1/2 msec instead of 20 msec <sup>[1]</sup>.

 Going beyond mediaMin, mediaTest also can be used as a "deep dive" EVS Player.
 Below are mediaTest command lines using the same example EVS pcaps as above:
 ```shell